Section 3: Residential Living

 PERSONAL PROPERTY (LOSS)

 The University is not responsible for loss or damage of personal property in the residence halls.
 Students are encouraged to purchase private insurance and/or to obtain personal lockboxes.
 In addition, students should refrain from keeping cash and/or expensive items in their residence hall apartment.
+Students should keep their apartment doors locked whenever they are not present.

 Pets of any kind are not permitted in the residence halls, except for fish.
 The maximum size for an aquarium is 15 gallons.
 Failure to abide by the above restriction will result in a $25.00 fine for each day the pet remains in the residence hall.
 Students requesting exceptions to this policy under the auspices of the Americans with Disabilities (ADA) Act, must do so through the Office of Educational Accessibility.